anjelli/ML-Credit-Risk-Engine/README.md

 A credit-risk decision-support project built around a supervised loan-default model and a deterministic policy layer.

-> **Status:** the repository is being rebuilt around original implementation work.
-The earlier notebook and result plots from `JensBender/loan-default-prediction` have been removed from the project codebase; they are not used as evidence of results produced by this project.

 ## What this project is

 The engine is designed as a small, auditable pipeline: